sigstore/sigstore-python/README.md

   --cert-oidc-issuer URL
-                        The OIDC issuer URL to check for in the certificate's OIDC issuer extension (default: None)
+                        The OIDC issuer URL to check for in the certificate's OIDC issuer extension (default: None) --offline             Perform offline Rekor verification using a bundle;
+                        implied by --bundle (default: False)

 Sigstore instance options:
   --staging             Use sigstore's staging instances, instead of the